table of contents (PART II) EDITOR’S NOTE: These titles are deliberately pretentious. Just for show.

 An exterminator’s professional assessment of the situation would later confirm that the building had quite a storied history of bedbug infestation, and I had precisely nothing to do with it.
 So in the end, Ellis was proven wrong.
 Shock!
 Horror!
 It did little to make me feel any better, though.
 I felt insulted that Ellis saw fit to blame me for the problem right out of the gate, pronouncing me guilty and getting ready to feed me to the lions right up until the moment I was proven innocent.
 That hurt.
 Deeply.

 Twelve years of my life that I’ll never get back went towards serving Ellis Kirkland and her business interests.
 Twelve very long years.
 I worked evenings and weekends, often for no extra pay, because if I refused, Ellis would declare me a spoiled pussy with an undeserved sense of entitlement (her words, not mine).
-Either that, or she would say something about Canada being destined to be a Third World country in the next twenty years, because in this country we place high value on devil’s doctrines such as individual rights and worker’s rights, and don’t have quite the same dedication to the principles of self-denying collectivism and unflinching loyalty to the party line as that shining beacon of light and hope to the world known as the People’s Republic of China.
+Either that, or she would say something about Canada being destined to be a Third World country in the next twenty years, because in this country we place high value on devil’s doctrines such as individual rights and worker’s rights, and don’t have quite the same dedication to the principles of self-denying collectivism and unflinching loyalty to the party line as the People’s Republic of China.
 I put my social life on hold indefinitely for her, because she always used to get irate with me if I dared to make friends or lovers a higher priority in life than her.
 I gracefully tolerated the many Trumpian temper tantrums she used to throw at the office on a near-daily basis.
 If she asked me to do something completely degrading, I did it.
 Just to make her happy.
 I didn’t even get mad at her that time she rezoned at least eighty percent of my personal living quarters for use as storage space for the company while I was out of town without so much as even bothering to ask if it was okay with me first…

 No matter what kind of bullet she would fire at me, I would absorb that bullet into my being and dissolve it into pure luminescence.
 My past study of various Mahayana teachings as a young twentysomething most certainly did come in handy in my dealings with Ellis.
 I was able to withstand her storms for years like that, until the day she fired the bullet I couldn’t dissolve.